SergeantPanda/Stream-Watchdog/README.md

 Update the following variables in the script to match your environment:

 - `SERVER_URL`: Base URL of your StreamMaster server (e.g., `http://StreamMaster:7095`).
+- `USERNAME`: # Username you use to login to the web ui.
+- `PASSWORD`: # Password you use to login to the web ui.
 - `USER_AGENT`: Identifier used for the watchdog client.
 - `QUERY_INTERVAL`: Interval (in seconds) to query the API for stream updates.
 Setting this faster will not speed up buffer detection. (default: `5`)
 - `BUFFER_SPEED_THRESHOLD`: Speed threshold to detect buffering. (default: `1.0`)